 Climate Greenland

 Located on either side of the Arctic Circle, Greenland's polar climate is characterized by short, mild, sunny summers (midnight sun) and long, cold, dark winters (polar night).
 The average annual temperature across the island is well below 0°C. However, as the country is spread out between latitudes 59°N and 83°N, the weather varies from region to region.
 Although summer is quite fine, with temperatures around 10°C in many parts of Greenland, it's winter that really sets the tone.
 Experiencing your first polar winter is an unforgettable experience.
-The snow, the cold, the complete darkness and the wind can make you fear the worst, but you not only get used to it, you also enjoy it, provided you're well dressed.
+Snow, cold, complete darkness and wind can make you fear the worst, but not only do you get used to it, you also enjoy it, provided you're well dressed.
 But all is not so idyllic, as Greenland has become a symbol of global warming.

 The climate

-There are four climate zones in Greenland.
+Greenland has four climate zones.
 The southwest (below the Arctic Circle) enjoys the mildest climate, thanks to a branch of the Gulf Stream.
 This is also where most of the population is concentrated.
 It benefits from more abundant precipitation in summer.
 The further inland, the drier the climate.
 Diurnal warming in summer can lead to the sudden appearance of thermal winds.

 The north-west (beyond the Arctic Circle) has a very cold, dry climate all year round, with less precipitation, although snowfalls are common in Ilulissat until early June.
 A wind called foehn (or föhn), not very violent and coming from the southeast, is frequent.
 Kangerlussuaq, the only town not on the coast, enjoys a continental climate, with cold winters of up to -50°C and fine, dry summers with temperatures of up to 28°C. The Thule region in the far north has a very cold climate with little warming in summer, when overcast conditions can persist.